 Phoenix Advertising Agency: Auribus Teneo Lupum

 It may seem strange that I chose a Latin phrase from the Roman playwright Terence that means to “hold a wolf by the ears” to describe working in a Phoenix advertising agency.
-In the day of Terence (circa 160 BC), this phrase referred to a situation where doing nothing, and doing something, were found equally risky.
-This saying can be equated with a modern phrase, “holding a tiger by the tail”, that is more appropriate.
+In the day of Terence (circa 160 BC), this phrase referred to a situation where doing nothing and doing something, were found equally risky.
+This saying can be equated with a modern phrase, “holding a tiger by the tail”, which is more appropriate.

 Every client that walks through the doors of our Phoenix advertising agency already has a dream and a vision for their business.
 Our job is to translate those dreams and visions into a plan of action that will best represent our client.
 Everything from brand recognition to technological requirements is gone through by our team and custom-tailored to meet the requirements and personality of each client.
-While each project is different, the focus can be on a redesign of their logo to a complete overhaul to the look and feel of their website.
+While each project is different, the focus can be on a redesign of their logo to a complete overhaul of the look and feel of their website.

 A day in the life

 One of the most challenging, and most rewarding, facets of working in a Phoenix advertising agency is the variety of talent that is brought to bear on a project.
 I have watched the creative and interactive teams build television commercials, radio ads, internet advertising campaigns, print ads, and web development projects.
 The teams are coordinated by several account executives who communicate with both the clients and team members working on their projects.
-The following schedule will give you an idea of the work involved with running a successful agency.
+The following schedule will give you an idea of the work involved in running a successful agency.